-Method Appeals For Medical Care or Part D Prescription Drugs - Contact Information CALL (800) 776-4466 Calls to this number are free.
-8 a.m. to 8 p.m., seven days a week, from October 1 through March 31, and 8 a.m. to 8 p.m., weekdays (8 a.m. to 5 p.m., Saturday and Sunday), from April 1 through September 30.
-When leaving a message, please include your name, number and the time that you called, and a representative will return your call no later than one business day. ΤΤΥ 711This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.Calls to this number are free.
-8 a.m. to 8 p.m., seven days a week, from October 1 through March 31, and 8 a.m. to 8 p.m., weekdays (8 a.m. to 5 p.m., Saturday and Sunday), from April 1 through September 30.
+Method Appeals for Medical Care or Part D Prescription Drugs- Contact Information CALL (888) 802-4599 Calls to this number are free.
+7 a.m. to 8 p.m., seven days a week.
 When leaving a message, please include your name, number and the time that you called, and a representative will return your call no later than one business day.
-FAX (916) 350-6510 WRITE Blue Shield 65 Plus Appeals & Grievances Department P.O.
+TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Calls to this number are free.
+7 a.m. to 8 p.m., seven days a week.
+When leaving a message, please include your name, number and the time that you called, and a representative will return your call no later than one business day.
+FAX (916) 350-6510 WRITE Blue Shield Medicare Appeals & Grievances Department P.O.
 Box 927, Woodland Hills, CA 91365-9856 WEBSITE blueshieldca.com/medappeals